Wall Research Awards (Faculty)

 Research Proposal (60%)

-• Includes a clear plan on how the research program will involve trainees, and benefit their training and career advancement
+- Includes a clear plan of how the research project will involve trainees, and benefit their training and career advancement

-• A plan how the outputs of the work will be disseminated to both academics, and other audiences is described
+- A plan for how the outputs of the work will be disseminated to both academics, and other audiences is described

 Equity, Diversity, and Inclusion (10%)

-• The application illustrates how the research is informed by or will contribute to the promotion of equity, diversity and inclusion (EDI) in academia and society
+- The application illustrates how the research is informed by, and will contribute to, the promotion of equity, diversity, and inclusion (EDI) in academia and/or society.

 Additional Criteria (choose three of the five criteria to address):